 I do not accept late work in this course.
 You are expected to meet every deadline.
-Failure to meet the deadline will result in a θ for the assignment.
+Failure to meet the deadline will result in a 0 for the assignment.
 The only acceptable excuses are personal sickness, a sponsored school-related trip, and a death in the family.
 You will only be able to complete an assignment you missed if you contact me before or on the date of your absence.
-You may contact me in Blackboard's Course Email or by calling 806.716.2190 and leaving me a message on the date prior to or on the date of the absence.
+You may contact me in Blackboard's Course Messages or by calling 806.716.2190 and leaving me a message on the date prior to or on the date of the absence.
 When you call, you need to give your full name and the course you are taking and then a message explaining why you will not be or are not in class.
-Note that I do not have access to voice mail from the office phone once I leave the Levelland campus for the day or weekend.
-But you may email me in Blackboard's Course Email in Blackboard.

-Attendance Policies:
+Attendance Policy:

 - "Punctual and regular class attendance is recommended for all students attending South Plains College.
 There are no excused absences.
 Students are responsible for all class work covered during absences from class even in cases in which they are able to satisfy the instructor that the absence was unavoidable" (South Plains College General Catalog). - You are expected to attend all classes in order to be successful in a course.
 You will be automatically withdrawn from the course when you miss five class sessions for any reason, which includes personal illness, the illness of a parent, spouse, or child, and an official school trip. - When an unavoidable reason for missing class arises, such as illness, an official trip authorized by the college, or a sick child, I will permit you to make up the work.
 You will be permitted to complete the assignment only if you inform me of the reason you are missing class or did miss class before or on the date of the absence.
 You may inform me by emailing me in the Blackboard course or by calling me and leaving a message at 806.716.2180.
 Be sure to include your full name and the class in which you are enrolled. - You will have two weeks to complete a makeup assignment.
 You will complete this work during my regular office hours.
 If you do not complete the makeup work during these two weeks, you will earn a "0" for the assignment. - Students are officially enrolled in all courses after they have registered for the course and paid the tuition and fees.
-Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting. - Students who enroll in a course but have "Never Attended" by the official census date will be administratively dropped by the Office of Admissions and Records and also dropped from this course.
+Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting. - Students who enroll in a course but have "Never Attended" by the official census date, which is \\\\\\ will be administratively dropped by the Office of Admissions and Records and also dropped from this course.
 This student will receive an X for the course. - Students are expected to submit every assignment by the deadline.
-If students fail to submit more than four assignments, they will be dropped from the course with an X. If the total number of missed assignments becomes more than four after the last drop date for the course, which is November 15th, those students will receive an F for the final course grade. - All students who miss no assignments, which are completed in their entirety and are submitted by the deadlines, and who miss only two class sessions and have notified me before the missed class or on the day of the missed absence as to why they will not be attending or did not attend, will have three additional points added to the final semester average.
+If students fail to submit more than four assignments, they will be dropped from the course with an X. If the total number of missed assignments becomes more than four after the last drop date for the course, which is April 26th, those students will receive an F for the final course grade. - All students who miss no assignments, which are completed in their entirety and are submitted by the deadlines, and who miss only two class sessions and have notified me before the missed class or on the day of the missed absence as to why they will not be attending or did not attend, will have three additional points added to the final semester average.